Surprisingly, yes. It turns out unemployed people can indeed apply and qualify for payday loans.

 Payday Alternative Loans

 If you have an account with a federal credit union, you might be able to apply for a payday alternative loan (PAL).
-Loan amounts range between $1 and $2,000 and are repaid in installments over a period of one to 12 months.
+Loan amounts range between $1 and $2,000 and are repaid in installments for one to 12 months.
 Interest rates are capped at 28%, which is far cheaper than a traditional payday loan.

 A personal loan, for example, is a great alternative to payday loans.
-They are not only less risky, but also give you the chance to borrow more — and the funds, if approved, are usually released within hours after application.
+They are less risky and give you the chance to borrow more — and the funds, if approved, are usually released within hours after application.

 Unemployment benefits won’t necessarily help you when it comes to securing personal loans, though.
 Lenders do not count it as regular income because it’s usually temporary.

 Other than that, personal loan lenders tend to review their borrowers’ credit history.
-To secure the loan at a competitive interest rate, one is required to have a good credit score, along with a low debt-to-income ratio.
+To secure the loan at a competitive interest rate, one must have a good credit score and a low debt-to-income ratio.
+There are some options for bad credit borrowers, however.

 Take On a Side Hustle